Considering Your Routines

 Now, take 3 comforting breaths– any breath that feels healing and relaxing to you.

 Your sensations can help you become more aware of the ways your routines are serving you– or not.
 There is no need to judge these feelings; instead, stay curious.
-Your emotions responses help you determine your next step towards peace and ease.
-Perhaps your own consideration of routines will offer you empathy and understanding as you approach this topic with your children and teens.
+Your own consideration of routines will offer you empathy and understanding as you approach this topic with your children and teens.

 The Teenage Brain and Routines

-Predictable, consistent routines are an anchor for peaceful mornings, smoothly flowing after-school hours, or relaxing weekend mornings.
+Predictable, consistent routines can be an anchor for peaceful mornings, smoothly flowing after-school hours, or relaxing weekend mornings.

-Teenagers, whose prefrontal cortexes— the part of the brain responsible for rational thinking and problem-solving– are not yet experiencing consistent, fast-acting connections to the rest of the brain.
-Therefore, they are more prone to risk-taking, boundary-testing, and inconsistent behavior.
+Teenagers’ prefrontal cortexes— the part of the brain responsible for rational thinking and problem-solving– are not yet experiencing consistent, fast-acting connections to the rest of the brain.
+Therefore, teenagers are more prone to risk-taking, boundary-testing, and inconsistent behavior.

 You see where I am going with this, right?